prozessor13/seamap/README.md

 ![Split View](split.png)

 ## Overview
 This Java file implements a Planetiler profile that converts OpenStreetMap data directly into PMTiles vector tiles for nautical charts.
-It replaces the previous imposm3 + PostgreSQL workflow.
+Additionally all Bathymetry/Contours/Spotsoundings are rendered ondemand via a pached version of the [maplibre-contour](https://github.com/prozessor13/maplibre-contour) plugin.

+To simplify installation there is a (in very alpha stage) signalk-plugin to allow partial downloads of all map source for offline-usage.

 ## Features